 Assistant Editors for Digital & Online

-In 2018-19, JIA Online is looking to develop its social media presence and reputation.
+JIA Online is looking to develop its social media presence and reputation.
 In addition to evaluating and editing submissions to JIA Online, you will solicit features and arguments from distinguished scholars, academics and policy practitioners.
 This is a faster paced position and online submissions need a quick turnaround.

-Assistant Editors for Business & Marketing
+Business & Marketing Associates

 You will assist the Journal's Business and Marketing team to engage and expand our subscriber base, manage the Journal's finances, and plan and execute social and business-related events.
 Assistant editor will help manage vendor relationships and work as a liaison with our distribution and publishing vendors, in addition to working on budget and revenue.
-Please specify in your motivation statement which role on the business team you prefer.